 - Adaptational Villainy: The Sand Snakes certainly did not kill their own family members in the books; Obara in fact was furious when she heard rumors Cersei was planning to kill Trystane, while in the show she kills him herself.

 - Adaptation Relationship Overhaul: In the show they constantly bicker with each other, which is not the case in the books.

 - Adapted Out: There are eight of them in both the book and show, but only three of them have appeared in the show, the other five being The Ghost.

-- Age Lift: In the books the eldest Sand Snakes are in their mid-twenties to early thirties.
+- Age Lift: In the books the three eldest Sand Snakes are in their early-to-late twenties.
 On the show, they are in their late teens to mid-twenties.

 - Asshole Victim: After all their subterfuge and kinslaying, Obara and Nymeria are killed by Euron (who for added irony, a kinslayer himself just like them) with their own weapons.
 Tyene is poisoned by Cersei with the same poison that killed Myrcella and left to die with Ellaria being Forced to Watch.

 - Bastard Bastard: Much like Ellaria, they don't really do much to disprove the negative views Westeros has of illegitimate children.
 As of Season 6, they've killed the legitimate heirs of their household to seize power for themselves.